Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Study Methodology

 \subsection{Interview design and analysis}

-To better understand participants' responses and gain further insights into their views on software licensing and related issues, we conducted semi-structured follow-up interviews over Zoom.
-At the conclusion of the survey, we provided respondents with an option to leave an email address if they would be willing to participate in a follow-up interview\rev{, which 21 participants utilized.
-We contacted all of these individuals, which led to \interviewcount respondents agreeing and participating in follow-up interviews.}
+To better understand the responses of the participants and gain further insight into their views on software licensing and related issues, we conducted semi-structured follow-up interviews over Zoom.
+At the end of the survey, we provided respondents with the option to leave an email address if they were willing to participate in a follow-up interview\rev{, which 21 participants utilized.
+We contacted all 21 of these individuals; of those, \interviewcount participants responded and agreed to participate in follow-up interviews.}

-Each interview lasted 20 to 30 minutes and was recorded to facilitate transcription and subsequent analysis.
-The interviews were transcribed using Whisper~\cite{whisperRepo} and reviewed against the original recordings for accuracy by one researcher each.
-Three reviewers assigned topic labels to relevant portions of each transcript, and all three reviewers then discussed the labels to reach a consensus.
+Each interview lasted 20 to 30 minutes and was recorded to facilitate analysis.
+The recordings were transcribed using Whisper~\cite{whisperRepo} and reviewed against the original recordings for accuracy by each researcher.
+Three reviewers assigned topic labels to \rev{the interviewee's answers in} each transcript, and all three reviewers then discussed the labels to reach a consensus.

-To preserve interviewee anonymity, we have assigned each one an identifier to attribute the source of quotations (\eg \iresp{4}).
-As with the survey results, we have corrected errors in grammar for readability and have indicated deletions or additions by ellipses or brackets. \looseness=-1
+We have assigned each interviewee an anonymous identifier to attribute the source of quotations (\eg \iresp{4}).
+As with the survey results, we have corrected grammar errors for readability and indicated deletions or additions by ellipses or brackets. \looseness=-1